Ancient-Wisdom.Co.Uk

 "It is quite useless looking for existing fragments, however old, of roads which may remain from the first track, although, as we shall see, some bits may form useful indications of its site.
 The changes from early days have been so many in the matter of roads.
 We must therefore clear our minds, not only of what we think of roads, even Roman ones, but of our surmises, and begin again." - Alfred Watkins (4)

-Ley lines are hypothetical alignments of a number of places of geographical interest, such as ancient monuments and megaliths.
-Their existence was suggested in 1921 by the amateur archaeologist Alfred Watkins, whose book The Old Straight Track brought the alignments to the attention of the wider public.
+'Ley lines are hypothetical alignments of a number of places of geographical interest, such as ancient monuments and megaliths.
+Their existence was suggested in 1921 by the amateur archaeologist Alfred Watkins, whose book 'The Old Straight Track' brought the alignments to the attention of the wider public'.

 Any true Watkinsian ley requires it to have a start (or finish) point in the shape of a hill.
+(4)

 (Return to the top)

-What was the original purpose(s) of ley-lines.
+What was the Original Purpose(s) of Ley-lines?

-There are several developed theories on this subject, and many of them are valid, a point which in itself illustrates the complexity of unravelling the myriad of pathways from several millennia of activity.
-We are still learning and have much more to learn in this field of study.
-It is likely that ley-lines are a product of different parts from several of the following theories, being created at different times, for different purposes.
+It is likely that ley-lines are a product of different elements from several of the following theories, being created at different times, for different purposes.
 The following examples are the current contenders for explaining how such a dedication to straight-lines has led mankind its present position.

-Spirit ways and Death roads - (Funerary paths):
+• Spirit ways and Death roads - (Funerary paths):

 Although there is little direct evidence for 'religious' worship in the modern sense of the word at megalithic sites, there is certainly evidence that funerary rites were involved at several important locations (some of which may be classed a secondary use).
 The burial of valuable goods alongside funerary remains, placing of remains inside stone chambers underground, and alignment of funerary structures or their inhabitants with the rising sun, all attest to the fact that funerary ley-markers were not placed according to purely 'scientific' criteria, although they may also have been added to existing pre-existing ley-lines.